derivia/study-notes/notes/COMPUTER-SCIENCE.md

 - [interviewing.io: Practice mock interview with senior engineers](https://interviewing.io) - anonymous algorithmic/systems design interviews with senior engineers from FAANG anonymously
 - [Meetapro: Mock interviews with top FAANG interviewers](https://meetapro.com/?utm_source=ciu) - an Airbnb-style mock interview/coaching platform.
 - [Hello Interview: Mock Interviews with Expert Coaches and AI](https://www.hellointerview.com/?utm_source=ciu) - interview directly with AI or with FAANG staff engineers and managers.

-## Be thinking of for when the interview comes

-Think of about 20 interview questions you'll get, along with the lines of the items below.
-Have at least one answer for each.
-Have a story, not just data, about something you accomplished.

-- Why do you want this job?
-- What's a tough problem you've solved?
-- Biggest challenges faced?
-- Best/worst designs seen?
-- Ideas for improving an existing product
-- How do you work best, as an individual and as part of a team?
-- Which of your skills or experiences would be assets in the role and why?
-- What did you most enjoy at [job x / project y]?
-- What was the biggest challenge you faced at [job x / project y]?
-- What was the hardest bug you faced at [job x / project y]?
-- What did you learn at [job x / project y]?
-- What would you have done better at [job x / project y]?

 ## Have questions for the interviewer